clguo/MaskDiME/README.md

-# MaskDiME's official code
+# MaskDiME's official code (CVPR 2026)

-This is the codebase for the **CVPR 2026**  paper [MaskDiME: Adaptive Masked Diffusion for Precise and Efficient Visual Counterfactual Explanations]([https://arxiv.org/abs/2203.15636](https://arxiv.org/abs/2602.18792)).
+This is the codebase for the paper [MaskDiME: Adaptive Masked Diffusion for Precise and Efficient Visual Counterfactual Explanations]([https://arxiv.org/abs/2203.15636](https://arxiv.org/abs/2602.18792)).

 ## Environment